Schleswig Cathedral: The High Choir

 Bishop Berthold arranged for an expansion of the High Choir at the end of the 13th century.
 Also, frescos were added, depicting the Annunciation, the Coronation of Mary, St. Catherine, St. Philippus, St. Peter, Deesis and angels.
 The choir banks were manufactured by an unknown artist working under the pseudonym Magister rusticus at the beginning of the 16th century.

 The Schwahl

-The three-winged cloisters at the northern end of the nave, were constructed from 1310 to 1320, called the Schwahl.
+The three-winged cloisters at the northern end of the nave, were constructed from 1310 to 1320, called the Schwahl (Danish: Svalen).
 The name has its root in the Danish-Low German dialect and means "cold alley".
 It was used mainly for processions that left and re-entered the church on that way.
 Here, restored frescos from the church's foundation can be found.
 They show the life of Christ as well as a selection of legendary creatures.
 During Advent, a small art market takes place in the cloisters.